AI Product Manager

 Essential Skills for AI Product Managers

-Becoming an AI Product Manager requires a unique set of skills that combine technical knowledge with business acumen.
+Becoming a Product Manager in AI requires a unique set of skills that combine technical knowledge with business acumen.
 Here are some of the critical skills needed to become a successful AI Product Manager:

 1. Technical Skills